 3. Facebook Groups

 There are plenty of backpacker groups on Facebook, some specific to each city, where travellers go to buy, sell and exchange goods and ideas.
 Join the group in your town and keep an eye out for posts about a room for rent or somebody who is leaving the town soon you may be lucky enough to get their room when they head to their next adventure.
-On that note, have you joined our Facebook group to meet backpackers all over New Zealand, make your own listings, and ask us questions about your trip?
+On that note, have you joined a Facebook group to meet backpackers all over New Zealand, make your own listings, and ask other travellers questions about your trip?
 Learn how to make the most of Facebook groups with our 15 Simple Tips to Kill It on Backpacking Facebook Groups.